emacsorphanage/quickrun/README.md

 ## Outputter

-Outputter is a function for processing output buffer, enable some major-mode, output other buffer or file, open it with browser etc. Default outputter is to output to \*quickrun\* buffer and processing ANSI Color sequence.
+Outputter is a function for processing command output.
+Default outputter is to output to \*quickrun\* buffer and processing ANSI Color sequence.

 `quickrun.el` defines following functions as default.